 Generally speaking, people fall into more than one Section 75 category (for example: disabled minority ethnic people; disabled women; young Protestant men; young lesbian, gay and bisexual people).
 Provide details of data on the impact of the policy on people with multiple identities.
 Specify relevant s75 categories concerned.

 The Council acknowledges that no individual belongs exclusively to one equality group.
-However the majority of participants of the event are parishioners of the Banbridge Baptist Church who are members of the Protestant Community.
+However, the majority of participants of the event are parishioners of Mourneview Community who are members of the Protestant community.

 Disability Discrimination (NI) Order 2006